By AJ Huynh

 - Feelings of loneliness or disconnection

-Understanding these emotional challenges can help individuals approach loved ones with greater empathy and emotional awareness.
+Understanding these emotional challenges can help you approach the person with greater empathy and less defensiveness.

 How Can You Support Someone With Depression?